Noemie123/projetsAfpa/README.md

 repertory to store all project done while training with AFPA

 ## locationVelo LibertyBikes Project
-Partly done in collab with Fyfrel
+JS/Jquery done in collab with Fyfrel

 ## agenceImmo Casa Di Giuletta Project
-Partly done in collab with Fyfrel
+JS/Jquery (and html templates) done in collab with Fyfrel